Suffering from chronic knee pain when running? Then this article is perfect for you.

 Therefore, it’s no surprise that the knee is the most common site for injuries among runners (and athletes from all backgrounds).
 In fact, knee injuries make up roughly 50 percent of all sports injuries, according to research.

-Knee pain/injury can affect anyone, from beginner joggers who are just starting out, to elite runners who push themselves a bit too hard.
+And these injuries can affect anyone, from joggers who are just starting out, to elite runners who push themselves a bit too hard.

 In other words, if you’re suffering from any knee pain when running, then know that you’re not alone, buddy.

-That’s why today I’m going to share with you some of the most common reasons for knee pain when running, along with practical measures to take in order to limit your knee agony.
+That’s why today I’m going to share with you some of the most common reasons for knee pain when running, along with practical measures to take to limit the agony.

 Knee Pain When Running – The 7 Most Common Knee Injuries in Runners